 Asia has one of the longest recorded histories in the world.
 Through topical and chronological study of modern Asia, students will explore the diverse ethnic cultures, family structures, philosophies, technology, and political thinking of primarily China and Japan.
-With the arrival of Europeans there are new problems that resulted from the mixing of European culture, religion, economic models, technological advances, military methods, and political structures.
+With the arrival of Europeans, there are new problems that resulted from the mixing of European culture, religion, economic models, technological advances, military methods, and political structures.
 The consequences of this will be examined.
-Course may be offered in either in an on campus or online format.
-The latter requires participation in a mandatory orientation.
+This course may be offered in a variety of formats.